-These vegan stuffed shells are full of lobster mushrooms in a creamy alfredo sauce.
-This vegan creamy seafood dish is a decadent treat for anyone who is looking for a plant based lobster dish.
+These stuffed shells are full of lobster mushrooms in a creamy vegan alfredo sauce.
+This creamy plant based pasta is a decadent treat for anyone who is looking for a plant-based lobster!

 Whether if you are a mushroom forager or a vegan looking for a plant based lobster alternative this is a recipe that will impress.

 Where Can I Find Lobster Mushrooms?!

 Lobster mushrooms grow in the late summer to early fall- their bright orange color stands out amongst hardwood trees.
 They are a parasitic fungi where their spores take over another mushroom- transforming it.
 It will turn it red, change the shape into a lobster like fin, and it will develop a fishy smell and taste.
 Look for your local chapter of the Mycology Society for group forays!

 If foraging isn’t your thing then be sure to check out your local mushroom vendor at the farmers market.
 The lobster mushroom cannot be grown so expect to pay anywhere from $16-40 per pound!

 It’s is worth it for the rich lobster flavor.
 Alternately you can purchase them dried online!

 If you are in Colorado be sure to check out Mile High Fungi, Fresh From the Farm Fungi, or Front Range Fungi.
 They all sell both cultivated and foraged mushrooms!

 If you live in Washington many mushroom vendors will sell them at farmers markets and even at pike place market there are vendors who sell these beauties.